 Search for web sites with free art and music.
 Soundbible.com is one you know already.
 Open Game Art has free sprite sheets among other things.
 You can search Flickr for pictures licensed under Creative Commons.
 Wikipedia has over 20 million pictures you can use.
 Google Images has the ability to search only for pictures licensed for reuse using its Search Tools.

 To import music to Scratch, it needs to be in the .mp3 or .wav file format.
-You can export a song as an mp3 from iTunes.
+You can export a song as an mp3 from iTunes, but you will need to be sure iTunes is setup to export in mp3 format and not aac or m4a.
 Here are the instructions from Apple.

 Once you have your .mp3 or .wav file you should first trim it down to just the part you want for your project.
 Use Garage Band to cut out the part you want and save it using the Share menu and Export song.
 Choose mp3 as the format.